dusk-network/docs/src/content/docs/learn/deep-dive/succinct-attestation.md

 | Emergency Mode Iteration |     16      |

 [^1]: a provisioner is *eligible* if it has a stake of at least 1000 DUSK and at least two *epochs* have ended since the stake was created.
 A new epoch is started every 2160 blocks, counting from the genisis block.

+[^2]: this is true as long as committee members do not cast a double vote.
+To discourage such a behavior, double votes are penalized with slashing.